Wrapping up 2018

 I didn’t make any progress on my personal projects.
 Most ideas I had have stalled and “burned out”.
 I did some side work supporting & mentoring development for a startup in the cryptocurrency scene, but since the hype has faded, I don’t think it will get any success.

 Besides plenty of business flights between London, Munich & Krakow and a two-week “training camp” on Tenerife I went for one vacation trip.
-In late October, together with my wife, we’ve visited Scotland for one 7 days.
+In late October, together with N., we’ve visited Scotland for one 7 days.

 Initially, we’ve planned to take this trip during the Summer, but a week before the scheduled dates we’ve got sick and had to postpone it.
 Fortunately, it was possible to rebook the tickets and our Airbnb reservations.